-On the general nature of authority in the Church and on the purposes which it should serve, the Commission became more clearly aware of possible lines of convergence which had already been glimpsed at Venice.
-While historic differences about authority in the concrete persist and there was no attempt to obscure or minimise them, the meeting ended with reason to hope that we might, on the basis of the work already done and on that of some precise studies to be commissioned shortly, carry our process of convergence into this field also with the prospect of reaching agreement in faith.
+On the general nature of authority in the Church and on the purposes which it should serve, we became more clearly aware of possible lines of convergence which had already been glimpsed at Venice.
+While our historic differences about authority in the concrete persist and there was no attempt to obscure or minimise the m, the meeting ended with a general hope that we might, on the basis of the work already done and on that of some precise studies to be commissioned shortly, carry our process of convergence into this field also with prospect of serving our ultimate purpose.

 The Commission was honoured and grateful to be received in audience by Pope Paul VI at Castelgandolfo and to hear from him words of hope and encouragement.
-We wish also to record our deep appreciation of the devoted care by which the members of the Focolare Movement made our stay at Mariapoli so agreeable.
-The Commission will meet to continue its work at Oxford in a year's time.
+We wish also to record our deep appreciation of the devoted care by which the members of the Focolare Movement made our stay at Mariapoli so delightful.